-- ✓ LTCF was able to make payments for benefits and operating expenses regardless of market conditions. - \checkmark LTCF's liquidity remained above the threshold in the normal environment.
+- ✓ LTCF was able to make payments for benefits and operating expenses regardless of market conditions. - ✓ LTCF's liquidity remained above the threshold in the normal environment.
 LTCF Cash Flow Forecasting

-Cash flow forecasting accuracy for January through June was in the 90th percentile.
+Cash flow forecasting accuracy for July to December was in the 90th percentile.
 Actual vs. Estimated Non-Investment and Investment Cash Flows